dawgllk/melodia/melodia-backend/README.md

       "password": "secret123"
     }

+---

+### ❤️ Likes

+#### Like a song

+    POST /api/likes

+Body:

+    {
+      "spotifyTrackId": "track_id"
+    }

+#### Get liked songs

+    GET /api/likes

+#### Unlike a song

+    DELETE /api/likes/:spotifyTrackId

+---

+## 🎧 Spotify Integration

+- Uses the Spotify Web API with Client Credentials Flow
+- Implements song search and track data mapping

+> ⚠️ Note:
+> An attempt was made to fetch Spotify chart playlists (e.g. Top 50 Global) via the playlist endpoints.
+> However, access was restricted (403 Forbidden) when using the Client Credentials Flow,
+> so this feature was not integrated into the frontend.

+---

 ## 📝 Notes

 - Spotify credentials are required for the API to work
 - MongoDB must be running locally
-- Passwords are hashed using bcrypt
+- Passwords are securely hashed using bcrypt
-- JWT is used for authentication
+- JWT is used for authentication and protected routes

+---

 ## 🔮 Future Improvements

-- Protected routes (JWT middleware)
-- Like/unlike songs
-- Better error handling
-- Input validation
+- Input validation (e.g. Zod / Joi)
-- Frontend integration
+- Improved error handling
+- Token refresh / session handling
+- User profile endpoints
+- Advanced Spotify features (recommendations, previews)

+---

+## ✨ Author

+Filip Nogacki